 We’re over half-way through the lovely month of March and I bet a lot of you didn’t know that it was, is, and will continue to be national peanut month.
 Weird, right?
 You might also not know that from yesterday (19th) to the 25th of March it’s going to be World Folktales and Fables week around the world.
 It’s not surprising then that the live action remake of Beauty and the Beast hit cinemas just a few days ago.
 Now, I don’t know about you but I do find this marginally more interesting than the celebration of peanuts and it’s for that reason that this post is more closely involved with the former.
 (Though if you are more interested in the peanut thing you can find more information here!)

 So what are Fables and folktales?
 Both originate as word-of-mouth stories but the thing that links fables and folktales most closely is the notion that there is something to be learned from them.
-Traditionally we look at fables and folktales as tool for teaching kids but I think there’s a lot of lessons in them that us adult could sometimes use reminding of.
-They can also be great inspirations for adaptations and other sorts of short story.
+Traditionally we look at fables and folktales as tool for teaching kids but (I think) there are a lot of lessons in them that us adults could sometimes use reminding of.
+They can also be great inspirations for adaptations. whether it’s a Hollywood blockbuster or an unpublished short story, there’s always some way you can squeeze in references to old folk tales.

 Beauty and the Beast